Understanding the Mortgage Process: How Long Will It Take?

 - Processing the Loan

-Pre-qualification is the first step in the process of getting a home loan.
-Your lender will ask you for information about your income and debt in order to figure out how much you can afford to pay for a house.
-Based on the information you provide, your lender will explain the different loan programs that you are eligible for, and whether the amount you are prequalified for varies based on which type of loan you choose.
-With your prequalification in hand, your offer will stand out more to the seller.
+Getting pre-approved is the first step in the process of getting a home loan.
+Your lender will ask you for information about your income and debt and supporting documentation in order to figure out how much you can afford to pay for a house.
+Based on the information you provide, your lender will explain what loan programs you are eligible for, and whether there are different options based on which type of loan you choose.
+With your pre-approval in hand, the seller will know you are a serious buyer who’s prepared to make a strong offer.

 - Employment verification, including pay stubs